ihyledd/Panic/Privacy Policy.md

 ### Information Collection:

-In this process, 6ure’s Bot collects information including Server ID, User ID and ChannelID since it is one of its functions to do so.
+In this process, panic’s Bot collects information including Server ID, User ID and ChannelID since it is one of its functions to do so.
 It is worth mentioning that there is no collection of any personal information or its permanent storage during this process.

 ### Data Storage